Basis set generation and optimization in the NISQ era with Quiqbox.jl: Variational optimization of basis set parameters

 In the recent Gaussian basis set optimization method~\cite{tamayo2018automatic}, all basis functions in $\{\phi_n\}$ are CGTOs, so $N^n_{\rm{cen}}=1$, and the basis set parameters are just a subset of all the explicit parameters as shown in Eq.~(\ref{eq:ebsp}).
 This effectively reduces Eq.~(\ref{eq:dphi}) to only one term, a partial derivative with respect to $\theta_i$, as $\partial p_j/\partial \theta_i = \delta_{ij}$.

-By calculating the analytical parameter gradient, one can perform variational optimization for the generated basis set.
-In fact, optimization of minimal AO-based Gaussian basis sets with respect to the Hartree--Fock energy has been implemented in a Python software package named ``DiffiQult''~\cite{tamayo2018automatic}.
-Optimizing the basis set parameters according to the Hartree--Fock energy is a good starting point for many more advanced electronic structure algorithms, such as multi-configuration and multi-reference computations that are based on the Hartree--Fock state.
-Thus, when we try to implement the generalized basis set optimization in Quiqbox, we also set the objective function of basis set parameter optimization to the Hartree--Fock energy.
-Specifically, in the case of the restricted closed-shell Hartree--Fock method (RHF), Eq.~(\ref{eq:E0general}) would be specialized as~\cite{szabo2012modern}
+By calculating the analytical parameter gradient, one can perform differentiation-based parameter optimization for the generated basis set.
+In fact, optimization of minimal atomic basis sets with respect to the HF energy has been implemented in a Python software package named ``DiffiQult''~\cite{tamayo2018automatic}.
+Optimizing the basis set parameters with respect to the HF energy is a good starting point for many more advanced electronic structure algorithms, such as single-reference and multi-reference configuration interaction computations that are based on the HF state.
+Thus, when we try to implement the generalized basis set optimization in Quiqbox, we also set the objective function of basis set parameter optimization to the HF energy.
+Specifically, in the case of RHF, Eq.~(\ref{eq:E0general}) would be specialized as~\cite{szabo2012modern}